(Please note: Blogs are informational articles and do not necessarily mean we take on every type of subject matter as a potential case.)

 Doxing is when a person researches a victim, collects personal and private information about them, and releases the information onto the internet with malicious intent.

-If you’re wondering about the origin of the term doxing, we can clear that up.
-The word was developed from “docs”, the abbreviation of documents.
-Originally termed “dropping dox”, it refers to doxing being the digital version of releasing a person’s private documents.
+If you’re wondering about the origin of the term doxing, we can clarify that.
+The word was developed from “docs,” the abbreviation for documents.
+Originally termed “dropping dox,” it refers to doxing as the digital version of releasing a person’s private documents.

 So, what kinds of details are released when someone is doxed?